Collinformatics/EnzymeProfiling/README.md

 General Information
 -

 These scripts are designed to extact a substrate sequence from a longer DNA sequence.
-The extracted sequences are grouped into two catagories, the unfilteded (or initial) and filtered (or final) sorts.
+The extracted sequences are grouped into two catagories, the Unfilteded (or Initial) and Filtered (or Final) sorts.
+- Unfiltered: contains the background data consisting of randomized substrate sequnces
+- Filtered: contains the set of substrates were initially in the Unsorted set, and that were found to be active, then colleced with Fluorescence Activated Cell Sorting (FACS).

 Express DNA
 -